 As of today, not all information is available for all companies in our investment universe, therefore consideration of PAI is subject to data availability and quality.
-As part of the European Green Deal, the Corporate Sustainability Reporting Directive (CSRD) includes a mandate for companies to report from 2024 sustainability information under the reporting framework of the European Sustainability Reporting Standards (ESRS).
-This framework ensures that all PAI indicators will be covered by company disclosures.

-With regards to investment funds in our universe, we calculate PAI on a best effort basis based on the fund's underlying investments ("look-through" approach).
+With regards to investment funds in our universe, we calculate PAI on a best effort basis based on a fund's underlying investments ("look-through" approach).